SnoopNope/TeegrinderBruteforce/README.md

 Requirements
 =======
 * Python
-* A tiny bit of knowledge of Python
+* A tiny bit of knowledge of Python!

 Instructions
 =======